Mvaaras/improved-notes-webapp/README.md

 ## Current functionality
 * Users will be able to register/log in and create personal, semi private notes
+* Notes can be tagged on creation, and notes can be filtered by tag.
+One note may have multiple tags.
-* Notes can be deleted by the user who created them
+* Notes can be deleted and edited by the user who created them

-While the app is still somewhat bare bones, the core functionality is already in place (as most other things detailed in the original plan is "extra embelish") and the app is coming along nicely.
-In the following weeks I intend to add more of the original plans and create a better visual layout for the app.
+Most of the important functionality is now working as intended, though there are still some issues with the app I'd like to work on before it's finished.
+I'd like to add the ability to edit tags after a note has been created.
+Additionally I'd like to improve the layout.
+I am not sure if this kind of app actually needs note sharing or administrators (as those are not functions I would personally need), which is why I have not worked on those yet.

 ## Original plans for app functionality